Please Note: The Nordictrack 2950 treadmill model is no longer available and has been discontinued.

 They’re both good systems, it just depends whether you want to be able to adjust your deck cushioning or not.

 Need A Folding Treadmill?

 The X22i, because of the limits of the incline trainer design, does not fold up.
 The Nordictrack 2950 treadmill does fold up with shock-assisted folding to save the strain on your back.

-So if you want to save a bit of space the 2950 might be the better option.
+So if you need a folding treadmill, then the Commercial 2950 is definitely the better option.

-The Commercial 2950 treadmill however does have a few benefits as well, like the adjustable cushioning, more affordable price and the ability to fold up.
+The Commercial 2950 treadmill however does have a few advantages as well, like the adjustable cushioning, more affordable price and the ability to fold up.

 So it really comes down to what you’re looking for at the end of the day.

 Either way, if you use the links below, you’ll get a Full Family iFit membership included with your treadmill for a limited time (good for up to 4 different family members).